Predicting the long-term collective behaviour of fish pairs with deep learning: Methods

 where $\langle w(t) \rangle$ is the average of a variable $w(t)$ over all reference times $t'$ (assumption of a stationary dynamics, where correlations between two times depend solely on their time separation), over all focal fish, and over all experimental runs.
-Note that, although $C_V(t)$ can be shown to be the second derivative of $C_X(t)$, both quantities are measured independently.
-In principle, these correlation observables can also be generalized to probe the (collective) time correlations between the two different fish (or between nearest neighbors in a group of $N>2$ individuals).
-For instance, one could consider $C_V^{\rm }(t) = \left\langle \vec{v_i}(t + t') \cdot \vec{v}_j(t')\right \rangle$, where the average is now over nearest neighbor pairs.
-However, in the present study, we will limit ourselves to the study of the 3 (individual) correlation functions listed in equations~(\ref{eq:cx}-\ref{eq:ctheta}).
+In principle, these correlation observables can also be generalised to probe the (collective) time correlations between the two different fish (or between nearest neighbours in a group of $N>2$ individuals).
+For instance, one could consider $C_{V_{NN}}^{\rm }(t) = \left\langle \vec{v_i}(t + t') \cdot \vec{v}_j(t')\right \rangle$, where the average is now over nearest neighbour pairs.
+However, in the present study, we will limit ourselves to the study of the 3 (individual) correlation functions listed in Eqs.~(\ref{eq:cx}-\ref{eq:ctheta}).